• Menu

 Stylistically, the Hollman Beletage (cliche alert, you’ve been warned!) blends old-world charm and modern elegance and its rooms are designed to make you feel like a well-to-do local with their grand chandeliers, antique furnishings and herringbone wooden floors.
 However, this quirky hotel is all about the little details, with unique touches like a small library stocked with books and board games, an in-house cinema serving free popcorn to guests, its wellness area with both a sauna and a steam bath, the hotel bar with self-serve pre-made cocktails and complimentary whiskey for house guests, and the outdoor guest garden (gardens are rare in Vienna, so treasure it).
 There’s a lot to like about this hotel, a hell of a lot.

 But what really sets this hotel apart is its famous breakfast, which rotates every three days so there’s no chance of you being stuck with the typical muesli dispensers, stale pastries and rubbery eggs that you get from most other soul destroying hotels in the matrix.
 Breakfast here at the Hollman Beletage is really rather special.
 Aside from being served delicacies like frittata, and alpine cheeses from their other hotel locations in Trieste and the Austrian Alps, the hotel’s ‘breakfast chef’ will also cook up an egg dish of the day for you, unless of course you choose to go a little more off-piste and want something else.
 And for those of you with lighter appetites in the morning, they also provide a free afternoon ‘Altwiener Leberkase Snack Station’ – which, for you Vienna virgins, is basically organic meatloaf stuffed inside the archetypal Viennese bread roll i.e a Kaisersemmel.
 This sandwich is a culinary institution here, one that is undergoing somewhat of a renaissance in recent times, so let us reassure you, whenever you are offered a free Lebekase Semmel, take it.
-All things considered, I reckon that if Bill Murray came to Vienna, this would probably be where he’d stay.
+All things considered, I reckon if Bill Murray came to Vienna, this would probably be where he’d stay.

 Superbude